hissssst/pathex/README.md

 ## Check out Pathex documentation!

-You can find complete documentation with examples, howto's, guides as https://hexdocs.pm/pathex
+You can find complete documentation with examples, howto's, guides at https://hexdocs.pm/pathex

 ## Installation